 Newberry Opera House

-Prior to moving relocating to Newberry, Molly served as the Director of Restoration & Operations for the Fox Theatre in Atlanta, Georgia until April 2015.
-A fiercely protected National Landmark and nationally acclaimed theatre, the Fox is a multi-purpose performing arts venue which hosts over 450 events and has more than 780,000 patrons per year.
-During her tenure at the Fox, Molly was influential in the development and implementation of new strategic initiatives such as the Fox Theatre Institute, an outreach and consulting division for which she served as Restoration Consultant.
-However, her main focus was on the one and only in-house restoration department of a theatre anywhere in the country.
-She was with the Fox's Restoration Department in 2001.
+Prior to her work in Newberry she held the positon of Director of Restoration and Operations at the Fox Theatre in Atlanta, Georgia.
+A fiercely protected landmark and nationally acclaimed theatre, the Fox is a multi-purpose performing arts venue which hosts over 450 events and has more than 780,000 patrons per year.
+During her tenure at the Fox Theatre, Molly's leadership oversaw the departments of Production, Maintenance and Operations, Restoration, Housekeeping, Guest Experience, Security, Tours and IT.
+Molly was influential with the development and implementation of new strategic initiatives such as the Fox Theatre Institute, an outreach and consulting division for which she served as the Director of Restoration Consulting.
+However, her main focus was on the one and only in-house restoration and operations departments of a theatre anywhere in the country.
+Upon her retirement she had been with the Fox for 15 years.

-Molly received her BFA in Interior Design from Converse College. studied architecture at the University of Kansas, and received an MFA Summa Cum Laude with Distinction in Historic Preservation from the Savannah College of Art and Design.
+Molly received her BFA in Interior Design from Converse College with a minor in Physics; received an MFA in Historic Preservation from the Savannah College of Art and Design Summa Cum Laude with Distinction.

-In addition to her active involvement with LHAT, she is on the Board of Advisors for the Savannah College of Art and Design as well as Converse College.
-She is also active as a mentor and peer reviewer for several professional Preservation and Museum oriented organizations and publications.
+Molly is very active with the League of Historic American Theatres serving on the Executive Committee, as well as on the Board of Advisors for the Savannah College of Art and Design; Women of influence in Venue Operations from IAVM and Leadership roles within other facility operating societies.
+She is also active as a mentor, peer reviewer and guest speaker on the importance of historic buildings as economic drivers for several professional Preservation and Museum oriented organizations and publications.